Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Materials and methods

 We vary the sample size as $n=100,500$.
 The whole simulation process is illustrated in Fig.~\ref{fig:unrealistic} and the mathematical details are described in the Appendix.

 \textbf{Realistic simulations.} Again, we simulate a 30-taxon phylogenetic tree which represents the true community of microbes using the \texttt{rtree} function from the R package \texttt{ape} \citep{ape} that randomly splits edges until the desired number of leaves is attained.
-For each microbe, we simulate its true effect on the phenotype under two settings: 1) random in which each microbe has an effect $b_i$ that is distributed Normal with mean $\mu_b=0.8$ or $1.6$ and variance of $1.0$ independently of other microbes, and 2) phylogenetic in which we simulate the whole vector of microbial effects $\mathbf b$ as a Brownian motion on the phylogenetic tree using the Julia package \texttt{PhyloNetworks} \citep{phylonetworks}.
+For each microbe, we simulate its true effect on the phenotype under two settings: 1) random in which each microbe has an effect $b_i$ that is distributed according to the Normal distribution with mean $\mu_b=0.8$ or $1.6$ and variance of $1.0$ independently of other microbes, and 2) phylogenetic in which we simulate the whole vector of microbial effects $\mathbf b$ as a Brownian motion on the phylogenetic tree using the Julia package \texttt{PhyloNetworks} \citep{phylonetworks}.
 That is, $\mathbf b \sim N(\mu_b \mathbf 1_{30}, \mathbf \Sigma)$ where $\mu_b=0.8$ or $1.6$, $\mathbf 1_{30}$ is a 30-dimensional vector of ones, and $\mathbf \Sigma$ is the covariance matrix imposed by the phylogenetic tree.
 In this last setting, microbes that are closely related have similar effects on the phenotype.
 In the random setting, the main effects of each microbe on the phenotype are generated without regard to the relationships between them.

-The generation of the sample adjacency matrices ($\mathbf A_i$) is the same as in the theoretical scenario.
+The generation of the sample adjacency matrices ($\mathbf A_i$) is the same as in the theoretical scenario, with the exception that we now include an indicator for whether the microbe is in each sample.
 Namely, for each sample, we randomly select $k$ (set as $8$ or $22$) microbes out of the 30 total microbes.
 We build the adjacency matrix for that sample using the phylogenetic distance between microbes.
-That is, the entry $a_{ij}$ is equal to the inverse of the phylogenetic distance between microbe $i$ and microbe $j$ if both microbes are present in the sample (and zero otherwise).
+That is, for $i \neq j$, the entry $a_{ij}$ is equal to the inverse of the phylogenetic distance between microbe $i$ and microbe $j$ if both microbes are present in the sample (and zero otherwise).
+For each microbe $i$, $a_{ii}$ is set to one if microbe $i$ is in the sample and zero otherwise.

 For the computation of the phenotype, we test three settings: